phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 580624
+#Total Number of Tweets: 1222451
-#Number of Clinton Tweets: 445247
+#Number of Trump Tweets: 581248
-#Number of Rubio Tweets: 170605
+#Number of Clinton Tweets: 445511
-#Number of Sanders Tweets: 164122
+#Number of Rubio Tweets: 170744
-#Number of Carson Tweets: 91915
+#Number of Sanders Tweets: 164264
-#Number of Bush Tweets: 59883
+#Number of Carson Tweets: 92019
-#Total Number of Tweets:
+#Number of Bush Tweets: 59954
 ---